JohnnyChen-slu/stripe-seq_pipeline_for_wheat/README.md

 # stripe-seq_pipeline_for_wheat
-Please A pipeline that is still under development, use these script under your own risk.
+Please A pipeline that is still under development, use these script at your own risk.

 Update 2023-02-07: upload a primary version of raw data filter script.